Ethan147/court/design/features.md

 6. Skill Improvement Tracker:
     - Generated reports for each user of how their gameplay has changed and improved, according to their match history, playtime, and feedback from other players

+7. Web discoverability:
+    - NTPR, USTA, quizzes etc to be publicly accessible (with ads for the app thrown in)
+    - Blog posts for SEO

 ## Post-Traction Features:

 1. Coaching and Lessons: